de-centralized-systems/sssmp/docs/Specification.md

 The demand of deriving and managing an increasing number of secret keys has risen in recent years.
 This is mostly due to the widened adoption of cryptocurrencies and their increase in valuation.
-These developments have fostered the creation of several different approaches to derive, encode and manage cryptographic key material, within the respective community.
+These developments have fostered the creation of several different approaches to derive, encode and manage cryptographic keying material, within the respective community.

-This specification attempts to consolidate community best practices and well known and established cryptographic techniques, in relation to the secret sharing of cryptographic key material.
+This specification attempts to consolidate community best practices and well known and established cryptographic techniques, in relation to the secret sharing of cryptographic keying material.
-Therefore, key requirements and design goals are formulated and separated in into different layers and processing steps of managing and deriving cryptographic key material.
+Therefore, core requirements and design goals are formulated and separated in into different layers and processing steps of managing and deriving cryptographic keying material.
-This should provide the necessary bigger picture and define the context in which this specification has to be interpreted.
+This structure should provide the necessary bigger picture and define the context in which this specification has to be interpreted.
-The aim of this document is it to specify a minimalistic and interoperable method for the secret sharing of cryptographic key material intended for manual/human processing, e.g., as used in private offline/paper backups of mnemonic seed phrases.
+The aim of this document is to specify a minimalistic and interoperable method for the secret sharing of cryptographic keying material intended for manual/human processing, e.g., as used in private offline/paper backups of mnemonic seed phrases.

 ### <a name="Scope"></a>Scope, Goals and Non-goals

-To clarify the scope of this document, the relation to other processing steps in deriving and managing cryptographic key material is outlined in the following.
+To clarify the scope of this document, the relation to other processing steps in deriving and managing cryptographic keying material is outlined in the following.

 * **Generation of a cryptographic key**
 At this point a new key $s$ is generated from a cryptographically secure source of randomness.
-In most cases, this marks the first step in a hierarchically deterministic derivation of further key material.
+In most cases, this marks the first step in a hierarchically deterministic derivation of further keying material.
 Therefore, an initial key is sometimes also called *seed-key*.
-This step is not within the scope of this document and MUST have taken place before the here specified scheme can be applied to a key $s$.
+This step is not within the scope of this document and MUST have taken place before the herein specified scheme can be applied to a key $s$.

 * **Derivation of a cryptographic key**